garethtdavies/docker-masterclass/README.md

 ```
 As you can see, we've now been able to gain a TTY into the NodeJS process.
 Feel free to run some JavaScript statements in it, and when you've finished
-hit `Ctrl+C` twice to exit the interpretter.
+hit `Ctrl+C` twice to exit the interpreter.
 This will finish the interactive
 session within the container, and the container (because we overrode the default
 command by running `/usr/local/bin/node`) will stop.

-Most non-ligthweight Docker images are built based on top of a Linux
+Most non-lightweight Docker images are built based on top of a Linux
 distribution of one kind or another.
 Our particular image was built using Debian
-Buster as it's base.
+Buster as its base.
 Because of this, we can very easily use the inbuilt `bash`
 shell to get a TTY connection into the container and run it as if we were just
 using another installation of Debian:
 ```